-Graphic novels, not your average comic book (+Our 5 top picks for 2022)
+Graphic novels, not your average comic book (+Our 5 top picks for kids 2022)

 Kids and adults alike have been reading comic books for many years, but a relatively more recent player on the scene, “graphic novels” was added to the book Industry’s categories of literary genres in 2001.
 Originally applied to anthologized works, it now encompasses both fiction and non-fiction works and has rapidly become an extremely popular category for bookstores across the globe, with the widely commercial successes of publications such as Art Spiegelman’s Maus in 1986 having paved the way for this immensely popular genre.